 The NSA has developed a free webinar series to address relevant issues people who stutter face in the workplace.
 These 1-hour webinars are informative, interactive and lead by people who stutter.

-Unpacking Career Success Barriers for People Who Stutter: Job Searching, Resumes & Job Applications
+Unpacking Career Success Barriers: Job Searching, Resumes & Job Applications (PART 2)

-While people who stutter (PWS) face the same career success barriers as people who don’t stutter, we also have experiences that are unique to us.
-Join us as we discuss the barriers to job searching, resume development and job applications as well as how to overcome those barriers.
-Learn practical ways to utilize your skills, abilities and capabilities in job searching, resume writing, and applying to your desired job.
-This webinar will be led by Jonathan Lazenby, a PWS and a Community Employment Specialist with the State of North Carolina who assists people with obtaining and maintaining employment.
+People who stutter face the same career success barriers as people who don’t stutter.
+However, we also have experiences that are unique to us.
+In this webinar we discuss the barriers to job searching, resume development and job applications as well as how to overcome those barriers as a person who stutters.
+You’ll learn practical ways to utilize your skills, abilities and capabilities in job searching, resume writing, and how use them when you get the job!
+(Read the chat room transcript from the webinar.)

 Dropping the “C” in Covert Stuttering at Work

-Recent studies in the United States point out that fully 61% of employees hide something about themselves in the workplace.
+Recent studies in the United States reveal that fully 61% of employees hide something about themselves in the workplace.
 This concealment is often due to fear of judgement, shame and/or a desire to conform and “fit in” at work.
 People who stutter often try to be as covert as possible at work, so they are not exposed and labeled as less intelligent, anxious or emotionally unsound, all of which we know are myths about stuttering.
-Stuttering covertly denies opportunity to bring one’s full self to work, which is needed for relationship building, creativity, team work and innovation.
-Join Pamela Mertz, PWS and Charley Adams, PhD, SLP-CCC as we discuss the benefits of dropping covert behaviors at work and offer some suggestions to transition from covert to overt stuttering.
+Stuttering covertly denies opportunity to bring one’s full self to work, which is needed for relationship building, creativity, teamwork and innovation.
+This webinar discussed the benefits of dropping covert behaviors at work and offer some suggestions to transition from covert to overt stuttering.
+(Read the chat room transcript from the webinar.)

 Celebrating 30 Years of the ADA: A Stuttering Perspective